saturnops/terraform-aws-vpc/README.md

 Make sure whenever you set `one_nat_gateway_per_az` to `true` you should have as many public subnets as we have AZ in the region or else this module will fail cause some `region` has more than 3 AZ like N.Virginia and we bydefault provisoning only 3 public subnets

-- To create ***CIS compliant VPC*** set the variable ***create_cis_vpc*** to ***true*** in the .tfvars file.

 - To add SSL to the Pritunl endpoint:

-        Create a DNS record mapping to the vpn host public IP.
+      1. Create a DNS record mapping to the vpn host public IP
-        Login to pritunl from the credentials in the pritunl-info.txt in the pritunl folder.
+      2. Login to pritunl from the credentials in the pritunl-info.txt in the pritunl folder.
-        After login,in the Initial setup window, add the record created in the 'Lets Encrypt Domain' field.
+      3. After login,in the Initial setup window, add the record created in the 'Lets Encrypt Domain' field.
-        Pritunl will automatically configure a signed SSL certificate from Lets Encrypt.
+      4. Pritunl will automatically configure a signed SSL certificate from Lets Encrypt.

         NOTE: Port 80 to be open publicly in the vpn security group to verify and renewing the domain certificate.